Tulu language: Morphology

 Tulu has five parts of speech: nouns (substantives and adjectives), pronouns, numerals, verbs, and particles.

-Substantives have three grammatical genders (masculine, feminine, and neuter), two numbers (singular and plural), and eight cases (nominative, genitive, dative, accusative, locative, ablative or instrumental, communicative, and vocative).
+Substantives have three grammatical genders (masculine, feminine, and neutral), two numbers (singular and plural), and eight cases (nominative, genitive, dative, accusative, locative, ablative or instrumental, communicative, and vocative).
 According to Bhat, Tulu has two distinct locative cases.
 The communicative case is used with verbs like tell, speak, ask, beseech, inquire, and denotes at whom a message, an inquiry, or a request is aimed, as in "I told him." or "I speak to them."
 It is also used to denote the relationship with whom it is about, in a context like "I am on good terms with him." or "I have nothing against him."
 Bhat calls it the sociative case.
 It is somewhat similar to the comitative case, but different in that it denotes communication or relationship, not physical companionship.
 The plural suffix is -rŭ, -ḷu, -kuḷu, or -āḍḷu; as in mēji ('table'), mējiḷu ('tables').
 The nominative case is unmarked, while the remaining cases are expressed by different suffixes.

 The following table shows the declension of a noun, based on Brigel and Bhat (u̥ used by Brigel and ɯ used by Bhat are both shown as ŭ for clarity): when two forms are given, the one in parentheses is by Bhat, and the other is by Brigel.
 Some of these differences may be dialectal variations.

 The personal pronouns are irregularly inflected: yānŭ 'I' becomes yen- in oblique cases.
 Tulu makes the distinction between the inclusive and exclusive we (see Clusivity: Dravidian languages): nama 'we (including you)' as opposed to yenkuḷu 'we (not including you)'.
 For verbs, this distinction does not exist.
 The personal pronouns of the second person are ī (oblique: nin-) 'you (singular)' and nikuḷu 'you (plural)'.
 Three genders are distinguished in the third person, as well as proximate and remote forms.
 For example, imbe 'he (proximate)', āye 'he (remote)'.
 The suffix -rŭ makes a polite form of personal pronouns, as in īrŭ 'you (respectfully)', ārŭ 'he (remote; respectfully)'.

 Postpositions are used usually with a noun in the genitive case, as in guḍḍe-da mittŭ 'on the hill'.

 Tulu verbs have three forms: active, causative, and reflexive (or middle voice).

 They conjugate for person, number, gender, tense (present, past, pluperfect, future, and future perfect), mood (indicative, imperative, conditional, infinitive, potential, and subjunctive), and polarity (positive and negative).